 One thing that is true of all problem-solving conferences, though, is that I always hold them away from the eyes and ears of the child’s classmates.
 It’s important that the student has privacy for these talks, and that the teacher and child can both focus on the conversation without interruptions.

-A problem-solving conference begins with the teacher saying positive things s/he has noticed about the student—the student’s interests, efforts, and goings-on.
+A problem-solving conference begins with the teacher saying positive things they have noticed about the student—the student’s interests, efforts, and goings-on.
 When we tell students we noticed what they’ve done well, we begin to establish a supportive connection, an essential step before talking about a behavior that isn’t working.

 With Derek, I began by saying, “I notice that you’ve had good ideas when we’ve brainstormed what we could write about.
 I also notice you pay attention and make helpful comments when kids share about their writing.”
 I try to be specific in my noticings, and I name the “what,” not the “why,” of behaviors.